airpair/authoring-guide/post.md

 The AirPair blog "is" a place for self promotion.
 Guidelines and tips for personal and company promotion coming soon.

-**Associate a professional avatar picture<sup>Manage your avatars via gravtar.com</sup> with the email of your AirPair account.** And connect at least two social profiles for credibility.
+**Associate a professional avatar picture
+<sup>Manage AirPair avatars via [gravtar.com](http://en.gravatar.com/)</sup> with the email of your AirPair
+account.** And connect at least two social profiles for credibility.

 <!--Guidelines for author bio text and company promotion to go here-->